Annual report

 We regularly participate in professional training and conferences to stay up to date with current trends.

-In 2023, we contacted the DOI office of the Library and Information Centre of the Hungarian Academy of Sciences, and reached an agreement to assign DOI numbers to the articles of the Institute's annual journal, Studies on Criminology.
+In 2023, we contacted the DOI office of the Library and Information Centre of the Hungarian Academy of Sciences, and reached an agreement to assign DOI numbers to the articles of the Institute's annual journal, Criminological Studies.
 As a result, the articles of Criminological Studies published in 2023 and 2024 are now identified by DOI numbers and archived and uploaded by us in the REAL database in addition to the Institute’s website.

 At present, the library subscribes to the following international periodicals: The British Journal of Criminology; European Journal of Criminology; Kriminalistik; Monatsschrift für Kriminologie und Strafrechtsreform.